amiechen/pretzel/README.md

   </a>
 </p>

-A Smart, contextual shortcut finder that helps you speed up daily tasks.
-Never need to jump through sites after sites again.
-[Checkout the lading page here.](https://www-amie-chen.com/pretzel)
+Pretzel is Mac desktop app that shows and search keyboard shortcuts based on your current app.
+[Checkout the lading page here.](https://www.amie-chen.com/pretzel)

 ## Features